SwiftMage/DailyAffirmationsPowerUp/TASKS.md

 1. Replaced the screenshot gallery grid with a single container for the panoramic image
 2. Added CSS styles for the new panoramic image with hover effects
 3. Kept previous screenshot styles commented out for reference
 4. Updated documentation to reflect the new image requirements
+5. Updated privacy.html to clearly state that no personal user data is collected or stored.